Agenda Oslo

 Speaker: Marius Jablonskis, Norconsult

-Stage/Room: Live on stage Oslo.
-Streamed to the digital audience
+Stage: Live on stage Oslo.
+Streamed to Stockholm and to the digital audience

 Oslo Science Park has a digital twin implemented in the beginning of 2024.
 What benefits does the digital twin provide in daily operation and management processes.
 How does Oslotech use the Bim model and what is the plan for further development.